Valley of Roses: The Essential Travel Guide to Kalaat M'Gouna

 "Highly recommend this boutique little spot.
 So many sweet details.” - Virginia (read more reviews here)

-Best places to stay in the Valley of the Roses, Morocco
+Best time to visit the Valley of Roses, Morocco

-Best time to visit the Valley of the Roses
+Best time to visit the Valley of Roses

 To learn more about driving in Morocco, check out my detailed article here.
 I recommend you rent a car in Morocco through Discover Cars, which offers free cancellation and 24/7 support.
 They have everything from compact automatics to manual vans, ensuring there’s something for all travel groups and driving styles.